What Does Brain Fog Feel Like?

 Difficulty Focusing / Short Attention Span

-Focusing takes energy, so if you feel like your brain is too fatigued to focus, you could be experiencing brain fog.
+Focusing takes energy, so if your brain is too tired to focus, you could be experiencing brain fog.
 As a result, your attention may keep drifting off despite your best effort to focus.

 You could experience forgetfulness, difficulty remembering, and constantly losing your train of thought.